likit/poppin/README.md

 -----

   Poppin accepts contigs/sequences and gene sequences in FASTA format.
-  The input files should contain multiple sequences.
+  A FASTA file should contain multiple sequences.

 Prerequisite software
 ---------------------